Producing Adults: Production

-Producing Adults was shot on one camera in 40 days, on a budget of $1,200,000 euros.
+Producing Adults was shot on one camera in 40 days, on a budget of €1,200,000.

 Release

 The film was released in Sweden as Hela vägen (All the Way) on 26 November 2004.

 Home media

 Producing Adults was released on DVD in North America by Wolfe Video on 19 July 2005.
 In Region 2, the DVD was released by Peccadillo Pictures on 12 April 2010.

 Reception

 Critical response

 Variety described Producing Adults as "small but charming" and with a lesbian theme that "comes gradually and naturally into the story which never succumbs to the men-are-bad, women-are-fine cliche."
 AfterEllen said that "While we all adore a good coming out story ... sometimes it's nice to see a more realistic look at romance in all of its heartbreaking complexity."
 The Hollywood Reporter praised it as "an insightful, well-acted film."

 Accolades

 Minttu Mustakallio won "Best Supporting Actress" at the 2005 Jussi Awards (Finland's main film industry awards).
 Aleksi Salmenperä won the FIPRESCI Prize at the Stockholm Film Awards.